njhammond/generate_bridge_wikipedia_entries/README.md

 This will have to be a manual fix.

 #### ACBL/US Centric
-The code is ACBL-centric/US centric.
+The code is ACBL centric/US centric.
 If someone wants to create something similar for another National Bridge Organization (NBO), go for it.

 #### Missing Data
 There is still some missing data, for example, a mapping from name to a WBF ID would be helpful.

 #### Missing Awards/Events
-There is still some missing events/awards, for example Cavendish, IBPA awards,
+There is still some missing events/awards, for example Cavendish, IBPA awards, dOrsi Bowl, Venice Cup.

 Upkeep
 ==